Blue Is The Colour

 It certainly looks like it here.

-spent the equivalent of two three-course meals on four bottles of beer, we decided to make a beeline to the hostel.
+the equivalent of two three-course meals on four bottles of beer, we decided to make a beeline to the hostel.

 We were keen to keep drinking but there was nowhere else to buy alcohol so it was a bit frustrating - but Leah then tells us that the guy in the small foodstore next to our hostel has a secret stash that he discreetly sells to Westerners desperate for a drink.
 As we enter the store, we all buy chocolates, of which he has an absurd amount on sale.
 However when we enquire about alcohol, he says he doesn't have any.
 Leah is sure that he has some, but he smiles and refuses to reveal if he indeed has any or not.

 Outside, a hash dealer tries to sell us hash, but we already have a supply - so we then ask him if he can get us some alcohol.
 He says that he can get us 24 beers at 25Dh each, but that is the same price we were paying at the hotel bar.
 I think he could've got some for cheaper, but he wanted a margin for himself.
-We then negotiate over a 1L bottle
+We then negotiate over a 1L bottle of

 All the buildings follow this colour scheme; blue, white or clay.

-of vodka.
+vodka.
 He starts off at 600Dh (£43) which is just ridiculous, before we gradually get him down to 200Dh, which between four of us, is reasonable.
 He isn't sure that vodka is available, and asks us if we would accept cognac instead.
 We were desperate for anything, so we told him that cognac would be fine.
 He then takes our money and disappears to retrieve the goods.

 We wait in the store for about twenty minutes, buying lots of 10-15Dh chocolates which must've kept the store owner happy, and I honestly didn't expect the dealer to come back.
 Just as we are about to walk into the hostel, the dealer re-appears and walks straight into the hostel, hiding the freshly procured vodka into a hidden shelf in the hostel refrigerator.
 He tells us to be discreet about drinking it and not to drink it on the street.
 We found the whole sneakiness of it all quite amusing.
 We then bought some mixers before retiring to the second-floor couches to enjoy a few drinks.

-We thought the vodka tasted a little dodgy - the cap wasn't sealed properly - but it did the trick, especially with some pineapple
+We thought the vodka tasted a little dodgy - the cap wasn't sealed properly - but it did the trick, especially with some pineapple juice

 Joel, Leah & Tommy